ojitha/ojitha.github.io/notes/powershell.md

 ```

 ## Grep
-I need to find all the lines where the particular string is exists of all the log files
+I need to find all the lines of all the files where the particular string is exists
 ```bash
 Select-String -Path .\<file name>.log.* -Pattern "-511055-141"
 ```